junxit/us-congress-bills-115/bill.md

 The Secretary, acting through the Director, shall continue to support the development of artificial intelligence and data science, including through—

 - **(1)** the expansion of the Institute’s capabilities, including scientific staff and research infrastructure;
-- **(2)** the implementation of rigorous scientific testing to support the development of trustworthy and safe artificial intelligence and data systems; and
+- **(2)** the implementation of rigorous scientific testing to support the development of trustworthy and safe artificial intelligence and data systems;
-- **(3)** the development of machine learning and other artificial intelligence applications to support measurement science research programs and take steps to modernize the Institute’s research infrastructure.
+- **(3)** the development of machine learning and other artificial intelligence applications to support measurement science research programs and take steps to modernize the Institute’s research infrastructure; and
+- **(4)** the development and publication of new cybersecurity tools, encryption methods, and best practices for artificial intelligence and data science.

 ## § 7.
 Internet of things